freemanoff80/dc-ub-srv-ldap/README.md

 # dc-ubuntu-server-ldap

-Docker-compose ubuntu server with openldap and web-manager phpldapadmin
+Docker-compose ubuntu server with openldap and web-manager phpldapadmin services